Teton Pass

 Range over Powder River Pass.
 The direct route

-them over Togwotee Pass towards Fort Henry.
-But
+over Togwotee Pass towards Fort Henry.
+But two

-two Indian guides told them about a detour over
+Indian guides told them about a detour over Union

-Union Pass south along the Wind River Range.
-The
+Pass south along the Wind River Range.
+The Indians

-This lead them eventually to approach Teton Pass
+eventually to approach Teton Pass from the south

-summit and northerly slopes at the heights.
-At
+snow whitened the summit and northerly slopes at

-Fort Henry Hoback, Robinson and Reznor left the
+the heights.
+At Fort Henry Hoback, Robinson and

-Hunt expedition, and so did the Indian guides.
+Reznor left the Hunt expedition, and so did the

-As it turned out, this would not be the last
+Indian guides.
+As it turned out, this would not be

 Hunt did eventually reach the

-a success by any stretch of the imagination.
+success by any stretch of the imagination.
+They

-They got lost, food ran out, illnesses, water
+got lost, food ran out, illnesses, water ran low,

-Canadian David Thompson had laid claim on the
+David Thompson had laid claim on the area for

-area for England.
-As far the see faring
+England.
+As far the see faring Astorians, they had

-with the Indians still aboard.
-All the two
+blown up with the Indians still aboard.
+All the

 unite and try to make their way back home to the